hitoshinagano/Notas-de-classe-Neural-Nets-Geoff-Hinton/README.md

 ## Aula 3a: Learning weights of a linear neuron

-[comment]: <> ( It is not true for perceptron learning.
+[//]: # ( It is not true for perceptron learning.
 Por volta 1:30, "...the outputs as whole can get further away from the target outputs, even though the weights are getting closer to a good set of weights...",... não entendi.)